 After defeating the cavalry force at the Battle of White Bird Canyon, the flight intensified and more than a dozen more battles and skirmishes would be fought in the next several months.
 Fighting the army all along the trail, the number of Nez Perce was severely reduced.
 Just 40 miles from Canada they were trapped at Snake Creek at the base of the Bears Paw Mountains in Montana by the U.S. Army.
 After a five-day fight, the remaining 431 members of the tribe were beaten and Chief Joseph surrendered on October 5, 1877

-Registrations costs will be posted here in the coming days.
+Registrations costs will be posted here before Thanksgiving.
 Check back for the updated itinerary, and other information for this one-of-a-kind tour, or send us a note to get on an email list, and receive regular updates.

 This (1994) video takes you on the 1,170-mile journey taken by the Nez Perce tribe in 1877.
 Pursued by the United States Army, 750 Nez Perce men, women, and children made a heroic yet futile flight seeking freedom and peace far from their homeland.
 The program highlights the need to preserve and interpret this landscape of history.
 [U.S. Forest Service]